I saw the topic of trigger warnings circulating in the blogosphere recently, and I thought I’d chime in with my own thoughts.

 In a very general sense, a trigger is one thing causing another to occur.
 What’s particular to people with a past trauma history is that what’s being triggered is re-experiencing.
 That means re-experiencing traumatic events as though they’re occurring in the present, i.e. having a flashback.

 When we’re talking about trigger warnings, to me, it makes a difference what we’re talking about triggering.
 If it’s offence or distress in general, there’s probably not a very compelling argument for a trigger warning.
 This is probably where accusations of people being “snowflakes” fall (and as a quick aside, I really dislike that term/concept).
 If we’re talking about triggering re-experiencing, though, that’s a whole other conversation.

 One of the arguments against trigger warnings is that avoidance actually reinforces PTSD, while exposure is helpful.
 While that may be true in a general sense, on an individual level, it seems a bit patronizing.
 Even if someone is doing prolonged exposure work, the therapist is going to approach it in a controlled manner; they’re not going to just throw someone in at the top of their fear hierarchy.
 I see trauma-related trigger warnings as a means of informed consent.
 It’s a way to allow people to make choices about what works for them at that point in time.

 Who’s triggering what?

 Another area where trigger warnings may be helpful is content related to suicide.
 Studies have shown that certain styles of media reporting of suicides can lead to a suicide contagion effect.
 One of the riskiest things to talk about is suicide methods.
-If I’m using “suicide” is in a blog post title, I’m not going to add a trigger warning about suicide, but if I’m talking about methods, I would definitely put a warning so that people have enough information to make the choice that’s right for them.
+If I’m using “suicide” is in a blog post title, I’m not going to add a trigger warning about suicide.
+If I’m talking about methods, though, I would definitely put a warning so that people have enough information to make the choice that’s right for them.

 What are your thoughts on trigger warnings?